 In conclusion, just remember that infrared photography is as much an experimental process as it is an art form.
-You never quite know what you’re going to get when you press the shutter release, because you will be forever experimenting, trying to get that perfect image.
+You never quite know what you’ll get when you press the shutter release because you will be forever experimenting, trying to get that perfect image.

 As always, have fun and happy infrared shooting!

 To learn more about infrared photography, check out the following links.